TimPerry1994/jenkins-docker-slave/README.md

   - docker-compose build
   - docker-compose up -d nginx data master

-- Navigate to your machine's IP address to set up jenkins with recommended plugins
+- Navigate to your machine's IP address to set up jenkins with recommended plugins (Initial admin password can be found with the command "docker logs <JENKINS-MASTER-MACHINE-NAME>").
+The master machine name can be found using "docker ps"

 - Follow the remainder of the guide at https://engineering.riotgames.com/news/jenkins-ephemeral-docker-tutorial from "SETUP DOCKER CERTIFICATE DIRECTORY" onwards.
 Note that if you set a passcode for your ssh key pair, you will need it here.